Gross realisation valueGRV

 Should GRV include GST?

 Convention varies.
 Most Australian residential feasibilities quote GRV inclusive of GST and then back out GST as a separate line.
-Confirm which side of the line you're working on before sharing a number.
+Confirm which side of the line you're on before sharing a number.

 How do I check my GRV is reasonable?